-[Notes from Pinal]: Indexes are considered as a silver bullet to performance tuning and do amazing job when they are properly created.
+[Notes from Pinal]: Indexes are considered as a silver bullet for performance tuning and do amazing job when they are properly created.
 Just like any other engine they need maintenance and tuning.
-As we get more data indexes start to get fragmented and performance starts to degrade.
-I asked direct questions to my friend Tim about fragmentation and he gave me a very interesting answer.
+As we get more data, indexes start to get fragmented and performance starts to degrade.
+I asked direct questions to my friend Tim about index fragmentation and he gave me a very interesting answer.

 Linchpin People are database coaches and wellness experts for a data driven world.
 In this 20th episode of the Notes from the Fields series database expert Tim Radney (partner at Linchpin People) shares very interesting conversation with me.
 I asked:

 Pinal: “Tim, what would you do if your indexes gets fragmented?”

 When analyzing systems I often find that little maintenance is being performed.
 Although proper backups are my number one priority when checking out a system, index maintenance is also very important.
 I have a script that I run that check for index fragmentation and very often I find extremely high fragmentation levels for most of the tables in the database.

 Finding high fragmentation is very common and the fix is quite easy.
 I simply have to apply a maintenance script to clean up the fragmentation.
 The path I take can vary depending on the size of the database and the edition of SQL being ran.
 Rebuilding indexes on standard edition will have a vastly different impact, then an online index rebuild on enterprise edition.
 I usually take a surgical approach on a large database with very high levels of fragmentation until I get the fragmentation under control.
 Once the indexes are at a more manageable level of fragmentation I allow the script to keep things in check.